ENGL 1102 - Wheeler (Floyd) - Fall 2025

 Works Cited: a separate page at the end of the paper.
 Your Works Cited page should consist of the works you are writing about and the critical articles you discuss (at least 5 sources in all).
 It will not count in the page total.
 All information should be in MLA format.
 This will be discussed later in the semester.
 (Examples of each of the above will be posted in D2L).

-Do not write a summary of the story.
+Do not write a summary of the works.
 The paper must demonstrate and will be graded on thorough knowledge of the selection, proper structure (unity, development, coherence), use of research material, citation mechanics, spelling, grammar, punctuation, correct citations adherence to MLA format and original thinking.
 Evidence of plagiarism or use of AI to generate analytical content will result in a zero for the assignment.
 We will cover citations and bibliographic information later.
 The project consists of several components due by the dates listed below:

-Tentative Topic Due September 4 (2 points)
+Tentative Topic Due March 5 (2 points)

-Topic, Thesis Statement, Outline Due September 9 (4 points)
+Topic, Thesis Statement, Outline Due March 10 (4 points)

-Library Instruction September 9 (4 points)
+Library Instruction March 12 (4 points)

-Annotated Bibliography Due September 16 (10 points)
+Annotated Bibliography Due March 26 (10 points)

-Final Draft (Final Project Notebook) Due* September 30 (55 points)
+Final Draft (Final Project Notebook) Due* April 21 (60 points)

 Keep up with this schedule!
 Turning in the components one at a time is effective but only if you stay on track.